b3nj5m1n/lemonblocks/README.md

 # lemonblocks
-## A status bar generator for lemonbar
-## Inspired by i3blocks and dwmblocks
+A status bar generator for lemonbar, inspired by i3blocks and dwmblocks.

 # lemonbar
 Lemonbar is a very leightweight bar.
 The original doesn't support XFT fonts, for that you will have to use a fork, such as [this one](https://aur.archlinux.org/packages/lemonbar-xft-git/), but if you want to have emojis you should probably use [this fork](https://github.com/seitokaichou/bar).